 Solar solutions for vehicles and buildings: PV Days in Halle showed new opportunities for photovoltaics

-Experts from industry and science discusses the latest research results and development perspectives of the international photovoltaic industry at the PV Days from 23 to 24 October 2018 at the Fraunhofer Center for Silicon Photovoltaics CSP in Halle (Saale).
+Experts from industry and science discussed the latest research results and development perspectives of the international photovoltaic industry at the PV Days from 23 to 24 October 2018 at the Fraunhofer Center for Silicon Photovoltaics CSP in Halle (Saale).
 This year's symposium focused on the topics of digitalzation and data science as well as vehicle and building integration of lightweight modules.
-In addition, an exhibition will be on show.
+In addition, an exhibition was on show.

 During the two-day conference at Fraunhofer Center for Silicon Photovoltaics CSP, leading experts from research institutions and industrial companies exchanged their views on the latest trends in the photovoltaic industry in a total of 11 sessions.
 This year's fifth edition of the event focused in particular on lightweight modules and their application in building and vehicle integration as well as data collection in photovoltaic systems.